Edwin Van Leeuwen

-My current research interest is focused on charting the range of intraspecific variation in sociality in bonobos and chimpanzees, and studying the effects of local sociality on fitness-determining behaviors like cooperation and social learning.
+My current research interest is focused on charting the range of intraspecific variation in sociality in bonobos and chimpanzees, and studying the effects of local sociality on fitness-determining behaviours like cooperation and social learning.
 Specifically, I am exploring the extent to which great apes’ lives are governed by cultural processes.

-I obtained a PhD in Social Sciences from Radboud University Nijmegen, The Netherlands.
+I obtained a PhD in Social Sciences from Radboud University Nijmegen, the Netherlands.
 My PhD research was carried out under the banner of the Max Planck Institute for Psycholinguistics (Nijmegen) and Evolutionary Anthropology (Leipzig, Germany), with which I’m still affiliated.
 Postdoctoral positions I’ve held at Jena University (Germany) and St. Andrews University (Scotland).
 Currently, I’m working on a FWO Postdoc mandate from the Belgium government, in close collaboration with the University of Antwerp and the Centre for Research and Conservation of Antwerp ZOO and Planckendael ZOO.

 van Leeuwen E. J. C, et al. The development of human social learning across seven societies.
 Nature Communications

 van Leeuwen E. J. C, et al. Population-specific social dynamics in chimpanzees.
 PNAS van Leeuwen, E. J. C., et al. (2017).
 Chimpanzee culture extends beyond matrilineal family units, Current Biology.